 Indonesia is not a Party to the WHO Framework Convention on Tobacco Control.

 Smoking is prohibited on public transport and in the following public places: healthcare facilities, educational facilities, and places of worship.
 In other types of public places and in workplaces, designated smoking areas must be provided.
 With respect to outdoor places, children’s playgrounds must be smoke free.
 The realization of smoke free places and smoking-restricted places, however, requires passage of laws by local governments.
 The national law does not set a deadline by which local governments must act, so some local governments have passed smoke free legislation while others have not.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.

-Tobacco Advertising, Promotion and Sponsorship: Tobacco advertising and promotion is allowed with certain restrictions.
+Tobacco advertising and promotion is allowed with certain restrictions.
 Tobacco advertising on TV and radio may take place between the hours of 21:30 and 05:00 local time.
 All advertisements however may not show, among other things, cigarettes, the shape of cigarettes, tobacco product branding, or smoking.
 There are further restrictions on print and outdoor advertising.
 The law additionally prohibits the distribution of free and discounted tobacco products, tobacco products as prizes, and the brand stretching of tobacco products.
 There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.

 Pictorial health warnings are required to cover 40 percent of the main display areas parallel to the top edge of the packaging for most smoked and smokeless tobacco products.
 There are five different health warnings that must appear concurrently and be distributed equally across each tobacco product variation.
 Misleading terms such as “light” and “low tar" are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers and symbols) is not prohibited.
 This prohibition, however, does not apply to tobacco products that already had these misleading words in their branding or trademarks.

 Law No. 36 of 2009 Concerning Health authorizes the Ministry of Health to regulate advertising, promotion and sponsorship of tobacco products, smoke free places, and packaging and labeling of smoked tobacco products.
 Government Regulation (PP) No. 109 of 2012 was issued under the 2009 Health Law and is the primary governing regulation on tobacco control.
-Some provisions entered into force immediately; provisions governing tobacco advertising, promotion and sponsorship entered into force within 12 months (December 2013), and provisions governing text and pictorial health warnings on packaging and labeling entered into force in June 2014.
+Some provisions entered into force immediately; provisions governing tobacco advertising, promotion and sponsorship entered into force in December 2013, and provisions governing health warnings on packaging and labeling entered into force in June 2014.

 The 2009 Health Law amended Law No. 23 of 1992 Concerning Health, under which Government Regulations (PP) No. 81 of 1999, No. 38 of 2000, and No. 19 of 2003 were issued.
-Provisions of the previous government regulations that do not conflict with the provisions of PP No. 109 of 2012 (once fully in effect) remain valid.
+Provisions of the previous government regulations that do not conflict with the provisions of PP No. 109 of 2012 remain valid.
 National laws and regulations addressing smoking restrictions must be implemented through local laws and regulations to be effective.
 The Ministry of Health and the Ministry of Home Affairs issued the Joint Regulation Concerning Guidelines for the Implementation of No Smoking Areas to provide guidance to local governments on the law that local governments must enact to implement smoke free areas.

 Advertising, promotion and sponsorship of tobacco products is also regulated by three additional laws: Law No. 32 of 2002 Concerning Broadcasting, Law No. 40 of 1999 Concerning Press, and Law No. 33 of 2009 Concerning Film.